melinapazoki/tretton37-project/README.md

 - Underline links
 - Add text labels
 - user border and change background color when hover on grid.
-- Color combinations to avoid
+- Color combinations to avoid (for example Green with black)
+- Use role for tags
+- ...

   --- there is one file attachment in the mail which I explain more about each items.